Ennai Kathirikai Kuzhambu | Ennai Kathirikai Kulambu

 • Furthermore carefully stuff the Eggplant with the ground spice powder and save the rest of the powder

-• In a wide pan add 3 tablespoon oil and heat
+• In a wide pan add 3 tbsp oil and heat

 • Once the oil turns hot add the items under 'to temper' and let it splutter